sovrynn/ecdo/1-EVIDENCE/physical-material/water-bodies/README.md

 ### EXTREME FLUCTUATIONS OF THE BLACK SEA LEVEL IN NEOEUXINE HOLOCENE AS THE ALTERNATIVE OF CATASTROPHIC FLOOD HYPOTHESIS

 What I see here is three events where the Black Sea level rise noticeably outpaced the world sea level rise - 9200 BC, 7100 BC, and 3000 BC.
-Assuming that the world sea level is not some other proxy for Black Sea level.
+The 9200 BC could potentially be split up into two peaks of 10,300 BC and 8800 BC, and there are potentially two other outpacings around 4800 BC and 1200 BC.

 ![](img/black-sea-refillings.jpg)